Stealthyunic0rn/Forensics/Writeup/Cridex.md

           Hook address: 0x1467250
           Hooking module: <unknown>

 Userassist displays a table of programs executed on a Windows machine, complete with running count and last execution date and time.
 Looking down the output I noticed the only executable on the list.
 When looking up that .exe file it resulted in malware.
+According to my searches "Cridex is a sophisticated strain of banking malware that can steal banking credentials and other personal information on an infected system in order to gain access to the financial records of a user."

           REG_BINARY    UEME_RUNPATH:C:\WINDOWS\cridex1.exe :
           ID:             3